Reviews You Can Rely On

 To determine scores in this metric, we loaded each product into vehicles, took them to picnics and campsites, and grilled gratifying culinary concoctions.
 When on these excursions, we took into account things like the overall size, weight, construction materials, and availability of wheels, stands, or lid latches.
 We also evaluated how secure or not secure they were, the noise during transport, and the cleanliness on the ride home.

 The Eureka SPRK is the only grill in our review to receive the highest marks when it comes to portability.
-The design features a lightweight plastic “suitcase” carry box with two sliding locks to secure the grill in place along with a functional handle.
-The grill weighs a mere 8 pounds 8 ounces, and is easy to setup on location.
+The design features a lightweight plastic “suitcase” carry box with two sliding locks to secure the grill in place, along with a functional handle.
+The grill weighs a mere 8 pounds 8 ounces and is easy to set up on location.

 portable grill - the large handle and extra storage in the plastic section on the...